dsarrut/gate-exercices/ex1.md

 Run the simulation with `Gate mac/ex1.mac` and analyze the results.
 Describe all the outputs.
 Display the curves \(with gnuplot or matlab or excel or R ...\).
 For example, if you want to use gnuplot, go in the `gp` folder, type `gnuplot`.
 Then type `load "plot-ex1.gp"`.
 Look the content of the file `plot-ex1.gp` to understand how the plot is created.

 Back to Gate macros.
-You can play with the verbose options in the verbose.mac file and with the commands `/tracking/verbose`.
+You can play with the verbose options in the verbose.mac file and with the commands: `/tracking/verbose 2` (change the number to increase the verbosity).

 For this later command, use `Gate mac/ex1.mac | more` to display the terminal output page by page.
 Warning, using verbose may increase the computation time, you should only use large verbose value for debug purpose not for production.
+You may also use `Gate mac/ex1.mac > result.txt` it will create a file named `result.txt` that will contains all text written on the screen by Gate.

 In most of the macro, you can enable visualization with two steps: 1\) uncomment the line in the macro that include the file `mac/visu.mac` and 2\) execute Gate with the `--qt` option : `Gate --qt mac/ex1.mac`.
 Be careful to reduce the number of primaries to a very low number \(around 10 max\) before launching the visualization.